Ibrahimjnr10/British-airways-forage-Internship/README.md

 # British-Airways-Virtual-Internship

-disclaimer: I got this virtual internship from the theforage.com website

-In this virtual intership, I was given 2 task's.
+In this virtual intership, Two (2) task were given.

 ## Task 1 : Web Scraping to gain company insights